samiralam/rules-compendium/docs/dmg/7-treasure/index.md

 #### Armor

-An item in the Armor category is typically a magical version of armor from the [Player’s Handbook](/sources/dnd/phb-2024).
-Unless an armor’s description notes otherwise, the armor must be worn for its magic to function.
+An item in the Armor category is typically a magical version of armor from the [Player's Handbook](/sources/dnd/phb-2024).
+Unless an armor's description notes otherwise, the armor must be worn for its magic to function.

 Some suits of magic armor specify the type of armor they are, such as [Chain Mail](/equipment/16-chain-mail) or [Plate Armor](/equipment/18-plate).
 If no type is specified, choose the type or determine it randomly.